-- Open all of the hot water taps in the house (don't forget the shower). - Solar installation: Open the service valve fitted at the solar hot water inlet (from collector) of the solar storage tank, using a pair of pliers or other appropriate tool. - Refer to the Service 3-Way Valve diagram on page 77. - Open the cold water isolation valve fully on the cold water line to the water heater. - Air will be forced out of the taps and the service valve drain line. - Close each tap as water flows freely from it. - Solar installation: Close the service valve when water runs freely from the drain line. - The solar collectors and collector circuit should now be purged of air. - Check the pipe work for leaks. - Inspect for leaks at the temperature pressure relief valve connection to the water heater. - If a leak is detected, close the cold water isolation valve fully and relieve pressure from the water heater by either operating the easing lever on the temperature pressure relief valve or opening a hot tap.
+- Open all of the hot water taps in the house (don't forget the shower). - Solar installation: Open the service valve fitted at the solar hot water inlet (from collector) of the solar storage tank, using a pair of pliers or other appropriate tool. - Refer to the Service 3-Way Valve diagram on page 64. - Open the cold water isolation valve fully on the cold water line to the water heater. - Air will be forced out of the taps and the service valve drain line. - Close each tap as water flows freely from it. - Solar installation: Close the service valve when water runs freely from the drain line. - The solar collectors and collector circuit should now be purged of air. - Check the pipe work for leaks. - Inspect for leaks at the temperature pressure relief valve connection to the water heater. - If a leak is detected, close the cold water isolation valve fully and relieve pressure from the water heater by either operating the easing lever on the temperature pressure relief valve or opening a hot tap.
 Remove the valve and all of its thread sealant from the threads of the valve.
-Reapply new thread sealant and refit the valve. - Refer to the procedure in "Temperature Pressure Relief Valve" on page 67. - Operate the easing lever on the temperature pressure relief valve to check the smooth operation of the valve plunger and that water discharges freely from the drain line.
+Reapply new thread sealant and refit the valve. - Refer to the procedure in "Temperature Pressure Relief Valve" on page 56. - Operate the easing lever on the temperature pressure relief valve to check the smooth operation of the valve plunger and that water discharges freely from the drain line.
 It is very important the lever is raised and lowered gently.
-The lever should move smoothly and without undue force. - If the lever cannot be moved or is jerky in its movement, then the valve has been damaged and must be replaced. - Solar installation: Check the wiring harness and conduit from the solar controller has been connected to the solar storage tank. - ⚠ Warning: Risk of Electric Shock The connection of the solar controller wiring harness and conduit to the solar storage tank must be completed before unwrapping the cover from the power plug and inserting the plug into the socket-outlet. - Solar installation: Plug in the solar control unit at the power outlet and switch on the electrical supply. - Power to the solar control unit must only be switched on after the solar controller wiring harness has been connected to the solar storage tank. - The power outlet must be switched on for the solar control unit to operate and solar gain to be achieved, for the circulating freeze protection to be available and the anti-freeze heating unit to operate and offer additional freeze protection. - Refer to "Solar Controller Operation at Start-Up" on page 78. - Note: The solar control unit automatically controls the flow rate through the collector circuit.
+The lever should move smoothly and without undue force. - If the lever cannot be moved or is jerky in its movement, then the valve has been damaged and must be replaced. - Solar installation: Check the wiring harness and conduit from the solar controller has been connected to the solar storage tank. - ⚠ Warning: Risk of Electric Shock The connection of the solar controller wiring harness and conduit to the solar storage tank must be completed before unwrapping the cover from the power plug and inserting the plug into the socket-outlet. - Solar installation: Plug in the solar control unit at the power outlet and switch on the electrical supply. - Power to the solar control unit must only be switched on after the solar controller wiring harness has been connected to the solar storage tank. - The power outlet must be switched on for the solar control unit to operate and solar gain to be achieved, for the circulating freeze protection to be available and the anti-freeze heating unit to operate and offer additional freeze protection. - Refer to "Solar Controller Operation at Start-Up" on page 65. - Note: The solar control unit automatically controls the flow rate through the collector circuit.
 This is achieved via the hot and cold sensors and differential controller programming providing control over the operation of the circulator.
-There is no provision for nor is adjustment to the solar control unit required. - Switch on the electrical supply at the water heater isolating switch on the switchboard and at the isolating switch at the water heater (if installed). - Grid Interactive installation: Check the status of the LEDs on the front of the Control Module on the lower front of the water heater. - When the power is turned on, the green LED will commence to flash to indicate the water heater is heating. - If an Energy Management Unit has not been installed, the red LED will commence to slow blink flash. - Refer to "LED Operation" on page 15 for further information on the LED operation.

-- Solar installation: Set the timer if one is installed.
-Refer to "Booster Control" on page 72. - Solar installation: Remove the packaging / covers from the solar collectors.
+There is no provision for nor is adjustment to the solar control unit required. - Switch on the electrical supply at the water heater isolating switch on the switchboard and at the isolating switch at the water heater (if installed). - Solar installation: Set the timer if one is installed.
+Refer to "Booster Control" on page 61. - Solar installation: Remove the packaging / covers from the solar collectors.

 Note: Solar installation: If the service 3-way valve was not opened during the tank filling procedure above, then the collector circuit will need to be purged of air.
-Refer to "Bleeding the Solar Collectors" on page 77.
+Refer to "Bleeding the Solar Collectors" on page 64.